Chinmayi discography: Jingles and advertisements

+She has also been featured in advertisements for Dheepam Oil (M S Subbulakshmi Edition) in all 4 South Indian Languages.

-Title Songs for Television Serials
+Title songs for television

-Chinmayi has also sung title songs for various television serials.
+Chinmayi has also sung title songs for various television serials and shows.
 She first sang the title song of Anbulla Snehithiye, after she was introduced to the serial director by director Mani Ratnam.
 The list of serials she has sung for: